rmsk2/6502profiler/README.md

     brk
 ```

-It is always assumed that a test driver starts its execution at the load address (here specified by the `* = $xxxx` expression).
-The
+As a default it is assumed that a test driver starts its execution at the load address (here specified by the `* = $xxxx` expression).
+This
+can be changed though by calling `set_pc()` with the desired start address in the test script's `arrange` function.
+The  corresponding Lua
-corresponding Lua test script is also stored  (as `test1.lua` ) in the test directory:
+test script is also stored (here as `test1.lua`) in the test directory:

 ```lua
 test_vector = "10203040"